theochem/tinydft/README.rst

 The code is designed with the following criteria in mind:

-- It depends only on established scientific Python libraries: numpy_, scipy_ and (the lesser known) autograd_.
+- It depends only on established scientific Python libraries: numpy_, scipy_, matplotlib_ and (the lesser known) autograd_.
 The latter is a library for algorithmic differentiation, used to computed the analytic exchange(-correlation) potential and the grid transformation.

 - The numerical integration and differentiation algorithms should be accurate enough to approximately 6 significant digits in the total energy (not fully